 long-time Nanaimo resident.
 My focuses on council will be around transparency, sustainability, and working together.

 I know something about working together.
 In my time with Shaw, I was heavily involved in projects to unite cities and teams that

 each had their own priorities which were sometimes very much at odds.

 We need to know that Nanaimo is not a city in isolation.
 Cities struggle with housing affordability, food security, crime, and drug use.
 Many of those cities have implemented

 solutions already, and some of those solutions have worked.

 Vancouver and Toronto have taken steps to cool their housing markets, where other cities have offered tax incentives for mixed low-income and market-rate developments.
 These are policies we

 No food waste policies and incentives have been effective in other parts of the world by creating co-operation between grocery chains and fantastic charities like our own Loaves and Fishes food bank.

-problems, however, we can't neglect the rest.
+on the immediate problems, however, we can't neglect the rest.
 Starting the move to a biodegradable disposables policy (straws, food containers, grocery bags) will make our city more sustainable long-term.
-Policies like a ban on the commercial sale of rabbits, cats, and dogs
+Policies like a ban on the commercial sale of rabbits,

 Together, we can build a Nanaimo that works for everyone.
 My platform, priorities, and campaign contact info can be found at: http://peter4nanaimo.ca